apache/openwhisk-release/releases/0.9.0-incubating/INSTALL.md

 This instruction walks you through the steps to install OpenWhisk 0.9.0.
 We support both Ubuntu and Mac operating systems.
-Please download the source code package of OpenWhisk "openwhisk-0.9.0-incubating-sources.tar.gz", unzip and extract it, then you get a directory called "incubator-openwhisk-<version>" on your local machine.
+Please download the source code package of OpenWhisk "openwhisk-0.9.0-incubating-sources.tar.gz", unzip and extract it, then you get a directory called "incubator-openwhisk-0.9.0" on your local machine.

 You can use the following command to untar the package: